 In some instances, employing the services of a freight carrier that can handle all your requirements makes more commercial sense.
 You may also consider employing the services of 3PL service providers who can also assist with freight bill audits, parcel contract negotiation, and overall better decision making.

+Whether you are a shipper, buyer, freight broker or 3PL service provider, getting your goods/your customers goods on time to the final destination, in the same condition they were picked up, and in a cost-effective manner is the essence of the whole freight transport industry.
 A freight carrier that leverages the data available, whether it comes from you through your shipping profile or other technical sources discussed above, stands a great chance of achieving this objective.
 Your big data is what makes supply chain management possible.
 It is what tells you when you need your inventory or stock before you know about it.
 It is what guides you in making tactical decisions such as identification and appointment of reliable freight shipping carriers, understanding their capabilities and reliability.
 It is what helps you consolidate all required information from multiple sources and enables you to make predictions and take real-time decisions to keep your LTL shipments moving.

 Are your freight contracts fully optimized?
 We wager they are not as much as you think.